jolie-png/market-scan/README.md

 # CRM Market Intelligence Platform

+Hi there :')
-A web application that analyzes and compares CRM platforms by automatically extracting pricing and feature data from vendor websites.
+This is a web application that analyzes and compares CRM platforms by automatically extracting pricing and feature data from vendor websites.

 ## Overview